Table of Contents

 - Sometimes the threads of the drive rod get dirty and cause binding with the large gear.
 Take an old toothbrush and clean the threads of the drive rod.

 - How old are your batteries?
 When the batteries get low, the current to the motor drops and thus so does the driving torque.
 All other operation will appear normal, but the motor gets weak.
-If you've run the tracker longer than 12 hrs (6 hrs for Revision 1 purchased before July 2018), chances are you simply need new batteries.
+If you've run the tracker longer than ~10 hrs, chances are you simply need new batteries.

 3. The Nyx Tracker is working, but I still seem to be getting star trails at the recommended exposure times.
 Can't I get better performance?

 - Yes, you should be able to at least quadruple (4x) the 500 rule.
 There are two keys to good star tracking: stability and alignment.
-Are your star trails consistently going in the same direction?
-If yes, your issue is alignment.
-If no, it's stability.
-Most of the time it's a mix of the two.
+Most of the time, poor tracking is due to a mix of the two.

-- Make sure the tracker is on a stable tripod, on firm ground, preferably concrete (not on a car, bench, or in a building).
+- Make sure the tracker is on a stable tripod (not a cheap rickety one), on firm ground, preferably concrete (not on a car, bench, or in a building).

 - Use a timed shutter or remote release.
 Pressing the shutter button induces vibration into the tripod and tracker.
 This vibration can take up to 10 seconds to settle.

-- Avoid walking around the tripod while it's exposing (footsteps can make things shake).
+- Avoid walking around the tripod while it's exposing (footsteps can induce vibration).

 - Hopefully there's no wind, but if there is make sure you're shielding the wind as best you can.